eudoxia0/flashcards/Cards/Mathematics.md

 $$\text{Composite}(n) = \ldots$$

 A: $$\text{Composite}(n) = \exists a,b \in \Z^+ .
 1 \lt a \lt n, 1 \lt b \lt n, ab = n$$

+C: Term: [highly composite number]

+Definition: [A positive integer that has more divisors than any smaller positive integer.]